dhurlburtusa/shortcuts/typescript/typescript-notes.md

 **Type narrowing**: The process of narrowing a type, for instance narrowing a union type to a specific member type, by providing constructs in the code performing type narrowing such as using the `typeof` operator, `Array.isArray`, etc with type guards.

 See [Narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) for details.

+**Type parameter**: Used in a function signature of generic functions.
+See generic function for more details.

 **Type predicates**: Used to define used-defined type guards.
 A type predicate is used as the return type of a function.
 A type predicate takes the form `parameterName is Type`, where `parameterName` must be the name of a parameter from the current function signature.
 The function can then be used in narrowing.